-David Jacob Harder’s Ponderosa Sphere explores how the environment is changing in unforeseen ways as a result of industrialization, development and expansion.
+David Jacob Harder’s Tired Sphere explores how the environment is changing in unforeseen ways as a result of industrialization, development and expansion.
 Rooted in an investigation of the growth and decay of organic materials, his practice creates avenues for physical engagement with animate and inanimate materials.

 David Jacob Harder is a Canadian interdisciplinary visual artist and curator.
 Born in Quesnel, British Columbia, he earned a BFA in Visual Arts, as well as a BA in Social History, from Thompson Rivers University in Kamloops, BC.
 David has shown in numerous public exhibitions across Western Canada and the US and continues to develop his work in his home in Wells, BC.

 The sculpture will be situated on the grounds of George Elliot Secondary School, 10241 Bottom Wood Lake Road, Lake Country, BC.
 Tired Sphere will be on display from August 10, 2019 – August 9, 2020.